 - Banqueting, a marble fragment perhaps from the interior altar relief of

 the Ara Pacis; the male may be the Pontifex Maximus.
-Late 1st century BCE.
+Late first century BCE.

 Rome, Museo Montemartini (Capitoline Museums).

 - State ceremony attended by a young Vestal, accompanied by her lictor curiatus, standing before the Goddess Roma.
-She appears on this fragmentary marble relief panel (Cancelleria B), welcoming Vespasian into Rome as Emperor in 69 CE.
+She appears on this fragmentary marble relief panel, welcoming Vespasian into Rome as Emperor in 69 CE (it is one of two bas-reliefs discovered under the Palazzo della Cancelleria in Rome in the late 1930's thought to have been commissioned by the emperor Domitian).
 She wears the distinctive Vestal headdress, composed of a band of wool wrapped several times around her head (infula) with looped side pieces (vittae).
 93-95 CE.
 Rome: Gregoriano Profano, Vatican Museums.